Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems: System Model and Problem Formulation

-From the perspective of the radar sensing, to obtain an enhanced target sensing performance, one common approach is to maximize the signal power directed towards the targets while minimizing it in other directions.
-On this basis, the assessment of sensing capabilities is usually conducted by using the SNR of radar echo signals.
-Thus, the received echo signal $\textbf{y}_{d}\in\mathbb{C}^{M\times 1}$ through the direct DFBS-target link can be represented as
+From the perspective of radar sensing, to obtain an enhanced target sensing performance, one common approach is to maximize the signal power directed towards the target while minimizing it in other directions.
+On this basis, the assessment of sensing capabilities is usually conducted by using the SINR of target echo.
+In addition, considering that DFBS needs to perform both communication and sensing simultaneously, we assume that DFBS operate in FD mode, which will cause SI \cite{ref45}.
+Note that SI can be suppressed to an acceptable level by employing contemporary SI cancellation (SIC) techniques, but there still exists residual SI \cite{ref46, ref47}.
+Thus, due to the existing multiple targets and SI leakage, the received echo signal of the $q$-th target $\boldsymbol{y}_q \in \mathbb{C}^{M \times 1}$ at the DFBS can be represented as: